quantastica/quantum-circuit/utils/README_TEMPLATE.md

 - `decompose` - if set to `true` and circuit contains user defined gates then it will be decomposed to basic gates and then exported.
 If set to `false` then user defined gates will exported as subroutines.

 - `versionStr` - Qiskit version.
 Can be `"0.7"`.
 Exports to latest supported version when empty string is provided.
 Remember - it is a string.

+- `asJupyter` - when this argument is `true` jupyter notebook will be returned.

 ## Export to QASM